The following non-evaluation symbols may appear on official college transcripts:

 "MW" (Military Withdrawal) is issued when unexpected military duty requires a student to withdraw from their course.
 A military withdrawal can be granted as a result of an appeal supported by a specific military documentation.
 The "MW" notation shall not be used in calculating grade point average.

-"EW" – Excused Withdrawal: The “EW” symbol may be used (by appeal only) to denote withdrawal in accordance with Title 5 Section 55024.
+"EW" – Excused Withdrawal: The “EW” symbol may be used (by appeal only with supporting documentation) to denote withdrawal in accordance with Title 5 Section 55024.